newjersey/njwds-components-demo/demos/react-vite/README.md

 ### Importing web components

-There are two options for importing web components in Astro:
+There are two options for importing web components:

 1. Adding a component-specific package import
 2. Registering all components using `defineCustomElements()`